Great blue heron: Taxonomy

-The great blue heron is replaced in the Old World by the very similar grey heron (Ardea cinerea), which differs in being somewhat smaller (90–98 cm), with a pale gray neck and legs, lacking the browner colors that the great blue heron has there.
-It forms a superspecies with this and also with the cocoi heron from South America, which differs in having more extensive black on the head and a white breast and neck.
+The great blue heron's niche in the Old World is filled by the congeneric grey heron (Ardea cinerea), which is somewhat smaller (90–98 cm), and sports a pale gray neck and legs, lacking the brown hues of the great blue heron.
+The great blue heron forms a superspecies with the grey heron, which also includes the cocoi heron of South America, which differs in having more extensive black on the head and a white breast and neck.